Back to: LINQ Tutorial For Beginners and Professionals

 - By Implementing IEquatable<T> interface.

-Approach1: Implementing IEqualityComparer Interface
+Approach 1: Implementing IEqualityComparer Interface

-So, create a class file with the name StudentComparer.cs and then implement the IEqualityComparer interface and provide the implementation for Equals and GetHashCode Methods as shown in the below code.
-Here, within the Equals Method, we are comparing the properties values and if the properties values are same, then we need to return true else false.
-Also, before accessing the values from the object, we need to make sure that the object itself is not null.
-Within the GetHashCode Method, we are checking the hash value of the Student Object.
-And whenever we are implementing the Equals Method, we also need to implement the GetHashCode.
+So, create a class file with the name StudentComparer.cs, implement the IEqualityComparer interface, and provide the implementation for Equals and GetHashCode Methods, as shown in the code below.
+Here, within the Equals Method, we are comparing the property values; if the property values are the same, we need to return true.
+Otherwise, we need to return false.
+Also, before accessing the values from the object, we need to ensure that the object itself is not null.
+Within the GetHashCode Method, we check the Student Object’s hash value.
+And whenever we implement the Equals Method, we must also implement the GetHashCode.

 using System.Collections.Generic; namespace LINQDemo { public class StudentComparer : IEqualityComparer<Student> { public bool Equals(Student x, Student y) { //First check if both object reference are equal then return true if(object.ReferenceEquals(x, y)) { return true; } //If either one of the object refernce is null, return false if (object.ReferenceEquals(x,null) || object.ReferenceEquals(y, null)) { return false; } //Comparing all the properties one by one return x.ID == y.ID && x.Name == y.Name; } public int GetHashCode(Student obj) { //If obj is null then return 0 if (obj == null) { return 0; } //Get the ID hash code value int IDHashCode = obj.ID.GetHashCode(); //Get the string HashCode Value //Check for null refernece exception int NameHashCode = obj.Name == null ?
 0 : obj.Name.GetHashCode(); return IDHashCode ^ NameHashCode; } } }